ridhozhr10/ridhozhr10.github.io/_contents/posts/2024/05/29/my-journey-from-code-to-copy.md

 preview: false
 created_at: "2024-05-29T15:04:00+00:00"
 updated_at: "-"
-title: "Tackling the Content Conundrum: My Journey from Code to Copy"
+title: "Tackling the Content Conundrum: My Journey from Code to Copywriting"
 excerpt: "Building my portfolio site was a breeze—CSS, JavaScript, nailed it.
 But creating content?
 That's where things got tricky.
 Enter ChatGPT, my (not so secret) weapon with a bigger vocabulary than all the books I've ever read combined. "
 tags:
   - writing